s-chathuranga-j/cycode-docs/docs/index.md

    - Open the Cypress Test Runner GUI without having to run any terminal commands

 2. **Run Cypress Tests Directly**
-   - Search, select, and run Cypress tests in `headless mode` directly from VS Code
+   - Search, select, and run Cypress tests in `headless or headded mode` directly from VS Code

+3. **Visit the Official Cypress Docs**
+   - Official Cypress Docs are just a click away for quick reference

-3. **Test Execution Status & Results**
+4. **Test Execution Status & Results**
-   - Check the test execution progress and results in the VS Code's output window
+   - Check the test execution progress and results in the VS Code's terminal window

 ## Planned Features & Roadmap